 Port Barton to El Nido: you can catch Recaro Transport or Lexxus to reach El Nido from Port Barton.
 You can book the ride through the tour operator in Port Barton, your accommodation or with the website 12go.asia.com.

 3. San Vicente Poblacion to/from Port Barton

-You have 2 options to reach/leave Port Barton from/to San Vicente: by van or by boat.
+You have 2 options to reach/leave Port Barton from/to San Vicente: by van or boat.
 The fastest way is by boat.
-The boat departs from San Vicente Port at 8 am, 11 am and 3 pm; whereas it departs from Port Barton at 9.30 am, 12.30 pm and 4.30 pm.
+The boat departs from San Vicente Port at 8 am, 11 am and 3 pm, whereas it departs from Port Barton at 9.30 am, 12.30 pm and 4.30 pm.
 It takes 1 hour and costs 350 PHP – 6 USD.
 You can also rent a private boat transfer for 3000 PHP (usually up to 4 people – for each additional person is 800 PHP).
-The van is not that worth since it takes 2 hours and a half.
+The van is not that worth it since it takes 2 hours and a half.
 You first have to go to Roxas and then ask for Port Barton.
 The transfer can be arranged through the San Vicente Travel e Tour agency at San Vicente Pier (next to the public market) and in one of the many tour agencies in Port Barton.

 - HOW TO MOVE AROUND